henrihapponen/docxedit/README.md

 Edit Word documents effortlessly and without changing the original formatting of the document.

-As great as the original `docx` library is, this "keep the same format" feature is not natively supported.
+The original `docx` library is great but it's missing one important feature: *keeping the original formatting*.
 However, this functionality is pretty useful if you want to automate document writing or editing and need to adhere to strict formatting rules.
-Hence, I wrote this add-on module.
+This is a common requirement in corporate environment for example.

+This module adds that feature with some functions that allow editing documents without changing the original formatting.

 [![PyPI version](https://badge.fury.io/py/docxedit.svg)](https://badge.fury.io/py/docxedit)

-## Installing
+## Installation

 With pip: `pip install docxedit`